Holmfirth Town Centre Access Plan - November 2022 Update

 Whilst the bulk of the proposal hints at pedestrian safety there doesn’t seem to be any firm commitment regarding road traffic calming which is long overdue in Holmfirth.
 Currently we have no speed restriction devises (road humps or strategic narrowing) visual speed warning indicators, cameras, police presence, traffic wardens or 20 mph areas in high density pedestrian traffic.
 What are your intentions here?

-Peter Cowley asked almost 3 years ago
+Peter Cowley asked over 3 years ago

 Thank you for your question.
 The project team are committed to ensuring the scheme improves facilities for cyclists and pedestrians.
 The scheme introduces a 20mph speed limit throughout the Holmfirth town centre.
 Hollowgate will have a raised table and a shuttle arrangement to provide a wider footway and act as traffic calming.
 The pavement on Victoria Street will also be widened and carriageway width narrowed to act as traffic calming.